 This discussion and analysis is intended to serve as an introduction to the Authority's basic financial statements.
 The Authority's basic financial statements comprise three components: (1) government-wide financial statements; (2) fund financial statements; and (3) notes to the financial statements.
-This report also contains other supplementary information and required supplementary information in addition to the basic financial statements themselves.
+This report also contains other supplementary information in addition to the basic financial statements themselves.